Azure/azure-quickstart-templates/spark-2.0-on-suse/README.md

-# Provision an Apache Spark 2.0 cluster on Suse Linux Enterprise Server 12
+# Provision an Apache Spark 2.0 Cluster on Suse Linux Enterprise Server R12 SP1

 In Memory Cluster Computing to solve query optimization, slow Machine Learning and many other BI problems

+To master this template and Spark 2.0 on SLES you can leverage hands on workshop from [Value Amplify](http://www.valueamplify.com)

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fspark-2.0-on-suse%2Fazuredeploy.json" target="_blank">